nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. Promoting a potential hire while all potential hires are being shown

-   Prerequisites: List all potential hire using the `list ph` command.
+    1. Prerequisites: List all potential hire using the `list ph` command.
 Potential hires are in the list.

-    1. Test case: `promote 1 2024-12-20`<br>
+    2. Test case: `promote 1 2024-12-20`<br>
        Expected: First person in the list is promoted to an employee.
 Details of the promoted potential hire is shown in the status message.

-    2. Test case: `promote 0 2024-12-20`<br>
+    3. Test case: `promote 0 2024-12-20`<br>
        Expected: Invalid index found.
 No potential hire promoted.
 Error details shown in the status message.

-    3. Test case: `Promote 1 2024-12-20`<br>
+    4. Test case: `Promote 1 2024-12-20`<br>
        Excepted: Unrecognised command.
 Error is due to capitalization of `Promote` instead of `promote`.
 Capitalisation matters.

-    4. Test case: `promote 1`<br>
+    5. Test case: `promote 1`<br>
        Expected: There are missing parameters.
 A guide on how to use the command will be shown in the status message.

-    5. Test case: `promote`<br>
+    6. Test case: `promote`<br>
       Expected: There are missing parameters.
-A guide on how to use the command will be shown in the status message.
+A guide on how to use the commandD will be shown in the status message.

-    6. Test case: `promote 0 20-12-2024`<br>
+    7. Test case: `promote 0 20-12-2024`<br>
       Expected: Invalid date format.
 No potential hire promoted.
 Error details shown in the status message.

-    7. Test case: `promote 0 2024-20-12`<br>
+    8. Test case: `promote 0 2024-20-12`<br>
       Expected: Invalid date format.
 No potential hire promoted.
 Error details shown in the status message.

-       8. Other incorrect demote commands to try: `promote x 2024-12-20`, `promote 1 2`, `promote a b`  (where x is larger than the list size)<br>
+    9. Other incorrect demote commands to try: `promote x 2024-12-20`, `promote 1 2`, `promote a b`  (where x is larger than the list size)<br>
        Expected: Similar to previous points.
 If the syntax is incorrect, the command is not recognised.
 Otherwise, the command is recognised but the action is invalid and a specific status message is shown.

 2. Promoting a person while no potential hires are being shown (due to having 0 entries or only employee entries)